MarkoSokser/Inform7-Jigsaw-game/story.md

 		if Jaw-current-question is 5 and (the answer matches the text "shakespeare" or the answer matches the text "william shakespeare"): now correct is true;
 		if correct is true:
+			increase Jaw-correct-answers by 1;
 			say "You hear a confirmation tone.

 'CORRECT.'

 ";
-			if Jaw-current-question is 5:
+			if Jaw-correct-answers is at least 3:
-				say "'You have completed the test.
-Well done.'
+				say "'You have answered [Jaw-correct-answers] questions correctly.
+You have passed the test.'

 A compartment in the wall slides open with a mechanical hiss, revealing a brass key.";
 				now the jaw key is in the wall compartment;